 If you have a business idea, in most cases you need to have money to realize it.
-Most things cost money and they should generate you with a profit for these investments.
-In order to get money or capital, you first need to assess how much money you really need.
+Most things cost money and they should generate you with a profit for investments.
+In order to get the business loan or capital, you first need to assess how much money you really need to develop your business.

 Assess how much you really need